-- Micasa Fastigheter I Stockholm AB - KTH, Centrum för Hälsa och Byggande
+Micasa Fastigheter I Stockholm AB

-SWITZERLAND
++ SWITZERLAND

-- Curaviva

-- QueerAltern

-- Spectren AG/Almacasa
+Spectren AG/Almacasa

 BE PART OF THE NETWORK

 As professionals we seek to improve the quality of care and supervision.
 Common training standards, reciprocal visits and observation, congresses and symposia all foster professionalism among care home directors and a greater understanding of the various forms of care and assistance.
 Creating humane living and working conditions in our homes is the vision we are all striving for in the EAN.